ra1028/Alembic/README.md

 <tr>
 <td>ensure(replace: Value.Wrapped)</td>
-<td>If the value is nil or the error is occur, replace it.
+<td>If the value is nil or the error was thrown, replace it.
 Error handling is not required.</td>
 <td>replace</td>
 <td></td>